TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 ### Purpose and Benefits

 The primary purpose of this style is to provide a familiar visual environment for Trailmap users within JOSM.
 It helps users to:

-- Visualize the MTB difficulty scale of trails.
+- **Visualize the MTB difficulty scale of trails**: Easily distinguish trails by their difficulty levels using color-coded indicators.
-- Identify access restrictions and obstacles.
+- **Identify access restrictions and obstacles**: Quickly recognize paths with restricted access or potential obstacles.
-- See trail visibility and width variations.
+- **See trail visibility and width variations**: Understand the visibility and width of trails at a glance with varied dash patterns and opacities.
-- Utilize customizable settings for a tailored mapping experience.
+- **Utilize customizable settings for a tailored mapping experience**: Adjust the display of various trail attributes to suit individual mapping needs, enhancing the overall user experience.
+- **Surface Information**: Display detailed surface type information directly on the paths, aiding in better trail assessment and editing decisions.

 ### Key Features